 The main reason is pension tax relief – this is a system where, when you make a pension contribution, the government “chips in” with some of the money that you would have paid in tax.

-For example, a basic-rate taxpayer receives 20% pension tax relief, meaning that they would only have to contribute £80 to their pension to receive £100, with the government making up the remaining £20.
+For example, under current rules a basic-rate taxpayer receives 20% pension tax relief on their contributions, meaning that they would only have to pay £80 into their pension to receive £100, with the government making up the remaining £20.
 Higher rate taxpayers receive 40% pension tax relief, and additional rate taxpayers receive 45%, so they would only need to pay £60 or £55 respectively to contribute £100 to their pensions.

 Get your free no-obligation pension consultation